-- A. All ATSU-SOMA employees will observe Universal Precautions to prevent contact with blood or other potentially infectious material.
-Universal Precautions include treating all human blood and certain human body fluids as infectious, evaluating engineering and work practice controls to eliminate or minimize employee exposure, mandating use of personal protective equipment (PPE), and ensuring availability of hand washing stations or acceptable alternatives. - B. Copies of this plan are available in the human resources department, online on the employee intranet portal, and the facilities department. - C. Each component of this plan will be reviewed annually and revised as necessary. - D. Attachment 1 contains a list of ATSU job titles whose job descriptions constitute reasonable expectation of occupational exposure to blood or other infectious materials as defined by OSHA. - E. Personal Protective Equipment (PPE) - 1.
-All employees who may have occupational exposure are required to use PPE whenever they have reasonable anticipation of exposure.
-These materials are available at no charge to the employee and are readily available in convenient locations. - 2.
-The only acceptable exception is when it is the employee's professional judgment that in a specific instance its use would prevent the delivery of care or pose an increased hazard to the employee or others.
+- A. All ATSU-SOMA employees will observe universal precautions to prevent contact with blood or other potentially infectious material.
+Universal precautions include treating all human blood and certain human body fluids as infectious, evaluating engineering and work practice controls to eliminate or minimize employee exposure, mandating use of personal protective equipment, and ensuring availability of hand-washing stations or acceptable alternatives. - B. Copies of this plan are available in the Human Resources department, online on the employee intranet portal, and the Facilities department. - C. Each component of this plan will be reviewed annually and revised as necessary. - D. Attachment 1 contains a list of ATSU-SOMA job titles whose job descriptions constitute reasonable expectation of occupational exposure to blood or other infectious materials as defined by OSHA. - E. Personal protective equipment (PPE) - All employees who may have occupational exposure are required to use PPE whenever there is reasonable anticipation of exposure.
+These materials are available at no charge to the employee and are readily available in convenient locations. - The only acceptable exception is when, in the employee's professional judgment in a specific instance, the use of PPE would prevent delivery of care or pose an increased hazard to the employee or others.
 In such instances, circumstances will be investigated and documented to inform changes to prevent future exposures. - 3.
 Any garments penetrated by blood or other potentially infectious materials should be removed as soon as feasible.
-All PPE must be removed prior to leaving the work area. - 4.
-All PPE is provided, repaired, replaced, cleaned, laundered, and disposed of by ATSU at no expense to the employee.
+All PPE must be removed prior to leaving the work area.

-- 5. Gloves will be worn when contact with blood, mucous membranes, non-intact skin or other potentially infectious materials is likely.
-Gloves must be removed and replaced as soon as practical when contaminated or as soon as feasible if torn, punctured, or when the barrier properties are compromised.
+- 4. All PPE is provided, repaired, replaced, cleaned, laundered, and disposed of by ATSU-SOMA at no expense to the employee. - 5.
+Gloves will be worn when contact with blood, mucous membranes, non-intact skin, or other potentially infectious materials is likely.
+Gloves must be removed and replaced as soon as practical when contaminated or as soon as feasible if torn or punctured or when barrier properties are compromised.
 With the exception of reusable utility gloves, gloves should never be washed or decontaminated for reuse.
-Gloves must be worn when performing vascular access procedures and when handling or touching items or surfaces that are contaminated.
-For employees who are allergic, hypoallergenic gloves, powderless gloves, synthetic and vinyl gloves and glove liners are available.
+Gloves must be worn when performing vascular access procedures and when handling or touching contaminated items or surfaces.
+For employees who are allergic, hypoallergenic gloves, powderless gloves, synthetic and vinyl gloves, and glove liners are available.
 Persons with such allergies should be evaluated to determine the appropriate solution. - 6.
 Masks, eye, and face protection will be worn whenever splashes, sprays, splatter, or droplets of blood, etc., may be generated, and eye, nose, or mouth contamination may be reasonably anticipated.
 For persons who choose to wear their own prescription glasses when such exposure is likely, slip-on side shields must be worn.
 These shields must be solid, containing no ventilation holes. - 7.
 Gowns, aprons, and other protective body clothing will be worn in occupational exposure situations.
 The type and characteristics will depend upon the task and degree of exposure anticipated.
-In all circumstances the garment chosen will not allow blood or other potentially infectious materials to pass through to the skin or mucous membrane of the person. - 8.
-Surgical caps or hoods and shoe covers or boots will be worn when gross contamination of the head or feet is reasonably anticipated (i.e., anatomical pathology and anatomy prep room).
+In all circumstances, the garment chosen will not allow blood or other potentially infectious materials to pass through to the skin or mucous membrane of the person. - 8.
+Surgical caps or hoods and shoe covers or boots will be worn when gross contamination of the head or feet is reasonably anticipated (e.g., anatomical pathology and anatomy prep room).